AdupTeam/QlRSS/README.md

 Jenkins - https://jenkins-ijo.rhcloud.com/ user: a  and pass: abbreviation of lecture name

+In progress:

-Everytime you commit changes to GitHub master branch then application is builded on Jenkins CI server - if everything is fine then is deployed under ttps://qlrss-ijo.rhcloud.com/
+Every time you commit changes to GitHub master branch then application is builded on Jenkins CI server - if everything is fine then is deployed under ttps://qlrss-ijo.rhcloud.com/